You’ll be the hit of the party with a pan of these Blueberry Crumble Bars – perfect for summer’s bounty of berries!

 Preheat oven to 375 degrees.
 Add parchment paper to a 9 x 13 baking pan so enough overlaps the sides to use as a handle later.

 Stir together oats, flour, almond meal, 1/2 cup granulated sugar, brown sugar, baking powder and cinnamon in a bowl.
+Stir in melted butter.
 Reserve 3/4 cup of mixture in a small bowl.
 Press remaining mixture into bottom of parchment-lined baking pan.

 In another bowl, combine berries, lemon zest and juice, 1/3 cup granulated sugar and cornstarch.
 Stir until well combined and then pour into baking pan.
 Distribute berries evenly in pan.